discreetlogcontracts/dlcspecs/Oracle.md

 * the event descriptor,
 * the event ID which can be a name or categorization associated with the event by the oracle.

-The TLV serialization for oracle events is given in [the Messaging specifications](./Messaging.md#the-oracle_event-type).
+The serialization for oracle events is given in [the Messaging specifications](./Messaging.md#the-oracle_event-type).

 ## Oracle announcements